ferrous-systems/rust-exercises/exercise-book/src/stm32/preparation.md

 ## Secure Watermark

-Another part of the option bytes controls the "Secure Watermark" - that is, which pages in Flash are readable from Nonsecure State.
+Another part of the option bytes controls the "Secure Watermark" - that is, which pages in Flash are readable from Nonsecure State, and which are reserved for Secure state usage.
+We need to adjust the "Secure Watermark" in order for our example programs work.

+We couldn't do that before because you can only do this when your board boots into Secure state, hence why this binary is called `step2-secure-watermark`.

+You can run it like this:

 ```console
 $ cargo run --bin step2-secure-watermark